SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

             };

-            // replacing the print button in the index of the more item. pdfViewer.Toolbars?.GetByName("TopToolbar")?.Items?.Insert(index, new Syncfusion.Maui.PdfViewer.ToolbarItem(printButton, "printButton"));
+            // Replace the print button at the index of the "MoreItem" toolbar item. pdfViewer.Toolbars?.GetByName("TopToolbar")?.Items?.Insert(index, new Syncfusion.Maui.PdfViewer.ToolbarItem(printButton, "printButton"));
 #endif

 }
 ```

-# Run the App
+## Run the App
-1. Build and run the application on your preferred platform.
+Build and run the application on your preferred platform.
-2. Load the PDF in the viewer.